elyxir4lyf/SQLProjects/PizzaDB/README.md

 2. I used Quick DBD to create the diagram of the database and the tables.

 3. I also normalized the table to achieve the following:
-    - reduce redundancy
+    - Reduce redundancy
-    - improve efficiency
+    - Improve efficiency

 <br>